solidsnk86/neo-scraper/README.md

 ```

 ## Web Scraping Logic:
-- The script specifies a target URL and configures Selenium to run in headless mode (without a visible browser window).
-It then creates a Chrome WebDriver instance.
+- The script specifies a target URL and configures Flask like an api route to get this URL from Axios.
-- Inside the try block, it navigates to the specified URL, waits for 5 seconds (implicitly), retrieves the page source, and parses it using BeautifulSoup.
+- Inside the try block, it navigates to the specified URL, retrieves the page source, and parses it using BeautifulSoup.
 - The titles and articles are extracted from the HTML content using BeautifulSoup.
 - The results are returned as a JSON response using Flask's jsonify function.